melikeaydogan/TTPN/README.md

 ## Install VTK 8.2.0

-After downloading the soruce file of the VTK from the link https://www.vtk.org/files/release/8.2/VTK-8.2.0.tar.gz
+After downloading the source file of the VTK from the link https://www.vtk.org/files/release/8.2/VTK-8.2.0.tar.gz

 mkdir projects